-- Help someone living with HIV/AIDS by being a friend. - Volunteer to prepare meals, clean house, or do some repairs for a friend living with HIV/AIDS who may not be able to perform these tasks. - Encourage a friend to get tested for HIV. - Share your experiences getting in HIV test with a friend
+- Help someone living with HIV/AIDS by being a friend. . - Volunteer to prepare meals, clean house, or do some repairs for a friend living with HIV/AIDS who may not be able to perform these tasks. - Encourage a friend to get tested for HIV. - If you're comfortable, share your experience of getting tested with a friend.